OneYellowLemon/MyActivityPlanner/README.md

 ---

-### 8. As a user, I can add an activity to My Activity List
+### 8. As a user, I can add an activity to My Activity List so that I can attend them

 **Given**: The user has authenticated, and a specific activity is currently being viewed that is not already part of the user's "My Activity List"